Last Updated on September 28, 2022 by Rebecca Huff

 Dietitians recommend eating iron-rich foods along with Vitamin C; based on Sarah's research, I add Vitamin A-rich foods to that list.

-Iron Foods and Helpers (that contain vitamins A or C)
+Iron Foods and Helpers (that contain vitamins A or C and increase iron absorption)

 - orange juice